 Anyway, if you feel like reading on, especially after that shocking revelation, here are 5 Sardinian foods I’ve tried again and again.
-In my opinion, they’re not to be missed if you visit Sardinia…
+In my opinion, you shouldn’t miss them if you visit Sardinia…

-Culurgiones are a type of stuffed pasta, similar in some ways to Ravioli.
-They’re made from semolina flour, and are usually stuffed with potatoes, pecorino cheese, and mint.
-They’re then served with a simple homemade tomato sauce.
+These local delights are a type of stuffed pasta, similar in some ways to Ravioli.
+Made from semolina flour, they are usually stuffed with potatoes, pecorino cheese, and mint.
+You can then eat them in a simple homemade tomato sauce.

 Culurgiones are handmade individually, and it takes practice, time, and patience.
 The finished products are almost a piece of art in their own right!

 Here’s a video explaining the process from Pasta Grannies on YouTube.